joel515/CourseProject/README.md

 | sequential | 0.01492538594417156 |
 | study | 0.014925382719363917 |

 There are instances that the linkage between views and global themes is not always fully captured, however.
 Many of the views also seem to be very localized - only giving coverages of 1 or 2 abstracts - albeit within the proper context.
 For instance, it seems that the author 2 view captures some themes of frequent pattern mining ("segmentation" does appear in frequent pattern mining abstracts for author 2), but a closer look shows that the overall theme for this view seems to be leaning toward segmentation approaches to proxy caching.
+The following coverage seems to be very specific to one particular abstract:

 | Topic: 15 | View: author==2 |
 | --------- | ------------ |